 After their teacher distributed the materials, the kids got busy.
 For a while, the classroom was quiet.
 Soon, however, cries of “This bulb doesn’t work!” could be heard.

 “Don’t worry,” said Ms. Sneed.
-“I tested all of the batteries and bulbs this morning.
+“I tested all of the bulbs and juiced up the rechargeable batteries.
 They all work.
 Keep trying.”

 Amid growing grumbles, the students kept trying.
 Finally, a few students called out, “We got it!”